travis-ci/docs-travis-ci-com/user/common-build-problems.md

 - **Build type disabled via repository settings**, please make sure your Push and Pull Request builds are still active.

 > Please note that Travis CI does not receive a Webhook event when more than three commits are tagged.
 So if you do `git push --tags`, and more than three tags that are present locally, are not known on GitHub, Travis will not be told about any of those events, and the tagged commits will not be built.

+## I'm running out of disk space in my build

+The best way to find out what is available on your specific image is to run `df -h` as part of your build script.
+If you need a bit more space in your Ubuntu builds, we recommend using `sudo: required` *and* `language: minimal`, which will route you to a base image with less tools and languages preinstalled.
+This image has approximately ~24GB of free space.